reynoldspravindev/databricks-lakebase-inventory/README.md

 - **File encoding should be UTF-8** for best compatibility
 - **Templates are automatically generated** with the latest format requirements
 - **App Resources are required** for Databricks App deployment - ensure both database and secret scope resources are properly configured
+- **Demand forecasting is optional** - the app works with or without a configured model endpoint
+- **Geographic coordinates are optional** but enable map-based visualizations in dashboards

 ## Troubleshooting